HarmonicTons/poklebot/README.md

 - input that guess and read the result
 - filter out the solutions that are not longer valid
 - repeat until victory

+# Modes

+The mode corresponds to the attribute given to `npm start -- <mode>` and will impact the strategy taken by the bot.

+Fives modes are available:

+- unrestricted
+- restricted
+- random
+- greedy
+- kamikaze

+# Play a past game

+Each day the game is saved to `src/history/games.json`.
+To replay a past game (offline) use the command `npm run past-game -- <gameId> <mode>`.